 Beginning with McGhee, Brown cited his stints on the road with jazz masters Lionel Hampton and Woody Herman, and his work with other top jazz musicians, and his 40 years of service to the college.
 After accepting the degree, McGhee said, "Forty years is a long time to be anyplace.
 Berklee is a great school with great leadership and a fantastic faculty and staff.
 It's been a pleasure to be a part of this organization.
-I'd like to thank Walter Beasley for donating a lot of money to start a scholarship in my name, and I'd also like to thank President and Mrs. Brown for matching it.
+I'd like to thank thank President and Mrs. Brown for helping fund a scholarship in my name.
 I'm very honored."

 Brown introduced Elliot Scheiner as "one of the most successful recording engineers and producers of our time."
 He cited his work with Steely Dan, the Eagles, Billy Joel, Sting, B.B.
 King, and others.
 Scheiner told the graduates, "As you might guess, this is the greatest honor of my life."
 Scheiner's son Matt was seated among the graduates waiting to receive his degree in music production and engineering.
 That prompted the elder Scheiner to ask rhetorically, "What more could any father ask than to graduate alongside his son, knowing that he believes that what you've done over your lifetime and career is worthwhile?"

 |Melissa Etheridge (foreground) congratulated student performers after the tribute concert.|

 Brown cited Etheridge's position as one of the most popular female recording artists in rock and spoke of her platinum-selling albums and Grammy wins.
 He also lauded her for using her music and celebrity to inspire hope and courage among fellow cancer survivors.